moredatarequired/space-traders/README.md

 space-traders
 =============

-A game about piracy and empire.
+A game of piracy and empire.